Fenwood Road station

+Planned closure

 In 2021, the MBTA indicated plans to modify the – section of the E branch with accessible platforms to replace the existing non-accessible stopping locations.
 Design work for the project began in July 2023.
-As of December 2024, the MBTA plans to close the Fenwood Road stop due to its proximity to Brigham Circle and the difficulty of building platforms at the site.
-Construction of the project is expected to take place in 2027–2029.
+In December 2024, the MBTA indicated plans to close the Fenwood Road stop due to its proximity to Brigham Circle and the difficulty of building platforms at the site.
+As of December 2025, construction of the project is expected to take place in 2027–2029.